-The OIS Center is established as a leading international hub for investigating and experimenting with Open Innovation research practices.
+The LBG OIS Center is established as a leading international hub for investigating and experimenting with Open Innovation research practices.

-The OIS Center generates and disseminates insights into the use of Open Innovation principles and methods in science, along the entire process to originate new scientific research.
+The LBG OIS Center generates and disseminates insights into the use of Open Innovation principles and methods in science, along the entire process to originate new scientific research.

-The OIS Center develops and offers specific services supporting scientists and scientific organizations in applying Open Innovation principles and methods.
+The LBG OIS Center develops and offers specific services supporting scientists and scientific organizations in applying Open Innovation principles and methods.

 So far, Open Innovation principles and methods have mainly been applied in the corporate world for developing new products, services or business models, and in the context of Open Source and community-based innovation.
 However, first insights into OIS suggest positive results related to efficiency, novelty and impact of research processes and outcomes as well as contributions to working beyond the silos in scientific research organizations and disciplines.

 To succeed in a competitive scientific system and balance curiosity and impact, scientists benefit from developing new partnerships, fresh forms of collaboration and innovative methods for generating and communicating novel scientific insights.
 At the same time, science is challenged to generate innovations, thereby contributing to addressing major societal issues.